 Following the end of the Brexit transition period on 1st January 2021, the Port of Holyhead is unable to process ATA carnets on site.

-As at other significant UK ports, to help in avoiding delays, Holyhead Port is not able to directly deal with ATA carnets.
-For outbound and inbound journeys, in order to have your carnet processed, you should go to:
+As at other significant UK ports, to help avoid delays, Holyhead Port is not dealing with ATA carnets at the port.
+For outbound and inbound journeys, to have your carnet processed, you should go to:

 They are open 24 hours a day, 7 days a week.
-You may know the location as the Roadking Truckstop, close to junction 2 of the A55, about 1.5 miles short of the port itself.
+You may know the location as the Roadking Truckstop, close to junction 2 of the A55, about 1.5 miles short of the port.